LiahimRatman/BrandLogoDetection/README.md

 https://universe.roboflow.com/mikhail-korotkov/brand-logos-f5red

 # Train
-You can train similar model by using train.py from `nike_detector.nike_detector.service.train` At first you will need to install roboflow and ultralytics:
+You can train similar model by using train.py from `nike_detector.nike_detector.service` At first you will need to install roboflow and ultralytics:

 ```shell